01pooja10/Sketch2D-To-Style3D/sketch-style-3d/NeRF/README.md

 }
 ```

-However, if you find this implementation or pre-trained models helpful, please consider to cite:
+If you find this implementation helpful, please cite:
 ```
 @misc{lin2020nerfpytorch,
   title={NeRF-pytorch},